 In October of 2018, the Punch 2 took part in the Carrera Solar Atacama, where it finished first - the very first race win in the history of our team - and took home the Spirit of the Event-award.

 In 2020, the car also took part in the iLumen European Solar Challenge, where it finished sixth.
 The team took part in the race with two solar cars: the BluePoint finished first in the race, which was the third win in a row for the team.

-The Punch 2 has a unique steering mechanism, the Crabbing System, pioneered by the Belgian Solar Team.
+The Punch 2 has a unique steering mechanism, that allows the car to 'sail on the wind', pioneered by the Belgian Solar Team.
 This innovation allows the solar car to dynamically rotate its nose towards the wind while driving, as to reduce the instability and air friction caused by side winds.
 In the Bridgestone World Solar Challenge of 2017, the car won the Innovation Prize for this technology.
 In the following race in 2019, a handful teams had also implemented the system in their new solar cars.

 FOUR WHEEL STEERING

 SAILING ON THE WIND